felixge/node-nix/Readme.md

 ## Purpose

-This is a home for common *nix functions that can't be ported to windows.
+This is a collection of non-portable *nix functions.

+Ryan has stated that he does not want anything in node that cannot be ported to windows.
+So I have started this addon for functions that are commonly found in the standard libraries of other languages.

 ## API